eiffel-community/eiffel/eiffel-syntax-and-usage/compositions-and-validity-checking.md

 Here composition C2 is legal, but C1 is not.
 The reason is that B1 requires version "[1.1.0,)" of com.example:a (that is, version 1.1.0 or later).
 In composition C1 there is no such artifact, but in composition C2 there is.

-Note that the [Maven version range syntax](http://maven.apache.org/enforcer/enforcer-rules/versionRanges.html) is used to express version ranges.
+Note that the [Maven version range syntax](http://maven.apache.org/enforcer/enforcer-rules/versionRanges.html) is used to express version ranges, but that these ranges are percent encoded as the version component of the [purl identity](https://github.com/package-url/purl-spec).

 ### Checking Backend Implementation Validity
 In this example we imagine a microservice setup.
 The service interface I has no implementation itself - instead it requires one or more implementations to which it can forward requests.
 There are multiple versions of the interface included, affording clients backwards compatibility.